-Top Line (Red): Present chamber air temperature

-Middle Line (Green): The constant temperature setpoint

-Bottom Line: Flashing "2" indicates active heating
+- > Top Line (Red): Present chamber shelving temperature - Middle Line (Green): The constant temperature setpoint - ➤ Bottom Line: Flashing "2" indicates active heating. - ➤ Bottom Line: "3" indicates the blower is on.

+The Home button allows immediate navigation back to the home screen, where it displays the current temperature and the set temperature.

-While on the homepage, the Up and Down arrow buttons adjust the constant temperature setpoint.
-Pressing and holding both buttons navigates from the homepage to menu pages.
-On the menu pages, the buttons adjust calibration offsets and heating program variables.
+While on the homepage, use the (+) and (-) buttons or swipe up or down on the +/- bar to alter the constant temperature setpoint.
+On Operations pages, these controls are used to select Operation options, modify the high limit setpoint, adjust calibration offsets, and configure program variables.

-When starting on the homepage, the green Advance button navigates forward through parameter option pages, including Event 1 and Units of Measurement (Celsius or Fahrenheit).
-The button also advances forward in menus and parameter lists when programming a temperature recipe.
+From the homepage, pressing the forward arrow button progresses through various parameter option pages, such as Event 1 and Units of Measurement (Celsius or Fahrenheit).
+This button is also used for advancing through menus and parameter lists while programming a temperature recipe.

-The gray Reset button returns the display to the previous page or menu.
-Pushing the Reset button repeatedly returns the display to the homepage.
+The back arrow button takes the display back to the previous page or menu.
+Continuously pressing this button will eventually navigate the display back to the homepage.